 Click on the sections below to find out more about a specific topic.

 Primary school lasts 6 years, from the 3rd to 8th year of schooling, 6 to 12 years old.
 Classes are from Monday to Friday from 8:00 to 12:00, with one afternoon per week during the first two years, then two afternoons a week.
-There is no class on Saturday.
+There is no class on Saturdays.

 There are no more than 25 students per class.
-It is usually much fewer.

 Signing up your child: an application form will automatically be sent to all families with children of age to attend the first class of primary school.
 If you send your child to a private school, you will need to send a written note to let the canton know.